Learn the Facts

 Why Did Comedian Tom Papa Decide to Drive Electric?

 The first thing to consider when buying an electric car is the type that is best suited for your needs.
 The technologies include: battery electric vehicles, plug-in hybrid electric vehicles, and fuel cell electric vehicles.

 Battery Electric Vehicle

 A battery electric vehicle is a car that is 100% powered by an electric motor.
 There is no gasoline required, and owners “fuel up” by plugging in overnight at home or to an expanding network of charging stations.
 Like a cellphone, the battery stores the charge to power the car when it is running.
-With a variety of battery electric vehicles on the market, you can choose one that drives anywhere from 80 to 250 miles on a full charge.
+There are a variety of battery electric vehicles on the market, many of which can be driven between 200 and 330 miles on a full charge.
 “Refueling” times can vary – typically, 30 minutes for fast charging and 4 to 6 hours with Level 2, depending on the size and current depletion of the battery.